ioerror/vula/www-vula/content/status.md

   is improving, however, and we plan to provide strong protections against active attackers while using IPv6 in the near future.

-* Coexistence with other usage of wireguard is currently a bit complicated.
+* Coexistence with other usage of another VPN with a default route set over it is currently a bit complicated.
+VPNs other than wireguard have not been adequately investigated, but other wireguard configurations can be made to cooexist with vula by following the steps described in next paragraph.

-  Activating another WireGuard interface using a typical `wg-quick` configuration after `vula` is running will cause `wg-quick` to insert its policy routing rules with a lower `pref` value (meaning, a higher priority) which will circumvent vula's rule and prevent traffic to vula peers from being protected.
+  Activating a WireGuard interface using a typical `wg-quick` configuration after `vula` is already running will cause `wg-quick` to insert its policy routing rules with a lower `pref` value (meaning, a higher priority) which will circumvent vula's rule and prevent traffic to vula peers from being protected.
 This can be worked around by editing the other connection's `wg-quick` config to set `Table = off` and to have `PostUp` and `PostDown` lines to perform all of the steps `wg-quick` normally performs, but with the addition of `pref` arguments in the `ip rule add` commands specifying `pref` values greater than vula's (666).
-Additionally, the `wg-quick`-managed interface should have its `Mtu` set it 1340, to allow for the overhead of running it over a vula gateway, and, at least in some configurations, a route to the other wireguard endpoint must be added (which can be done using the `vula peer addr add` command).
-With all of this carefully configured, if the route to the remote peer endpoint is added to a `pinned` gateway peer, this configuration can persist and the normal wireguard configuration can continue working while roaming on and off of a network with a vula gateway.
-This will be handled much more smoothly in the future, and the documentation of the current situation should improve in the nearer future.
+Additionally, the `wg-quick`-managed interface should have its `Mtu` set it 1340, to allow for the overhead of running it over a vula gateway.
+Lastly, for inbound packets from the other VPN arriving on the vula interface to be received by the wireguard listener, it is necessary to run `sysctl -w net.ipv4.conf.all.rp_filter=0` and `sysctl -w net.ipv4.conf.vula.rp_filter=0` to disable the reverse-path filter for the vula interface.
+The documentation for `rp_filter` is [here](https://git.kernel.org/pub/scm/linux/kernel/git/stable/linux.git/tree/Documentation/networking/ip-sysctl.rst?h=v6.1#n1555).
+This should be handled automatically in the future.

 * The `vula verify` subcommands, including QR code scanning, have bitrotted and are currently non-functional.
 Peers can be marked as `pinned` and `verified`